|Building on a Legacy of Excellence|

 Withdrawal deadlines can be found by clicking on the “Dates” link in the online schedule of classes or in your class schedule found inside your student portal.
 There are separate deadlines for withdrawing with a “W” grade and withdrawing without a “W”.
 "W" grades are not used in computing a grade point average, but withdrawing from classes can affect you in other ways (scholarship, financial aid, progress probation, etc.).
 A counselor can help you decide if this is your best option.

 Each semester the college offers a variety of classes that start later than the traditional semester classes.
 Some classes are offered in an "intensive" format as well as starting at alternative times.
 The schedule of classes on the Web includes late starting classes.
-Use the Advanced Search.
+Use the "Course Search" function in the online Schedule of Classes.

 Parking permits may be purchased on a daily basis for $4 each day, or a semester permit may be purchased when you register for classes.
 A permit allows you to park at the Santa Rosa Campus, Petaluma Campus, and the Public Safety Training Center in Windsor.
 A semester parking permit for an auto costs $60.00 per semester.
 Associated Student Membership provides for a discount on your parking fees.
 When you pay your fees, your permit will be mailed to you.
 You may also purchase permits directly from the Accounting Office at either the Santa Rosa or the Petaluma Campus.

 A permit entitles you to park on a space available basis.
 During peak times from 8:00 AM to 12:00 PM there are minimal spaces available.
 Students are encouraged to consider alternative transportation such as carpooling, bus service, and bicycles.
-Review the SRJC Police Web site http://www.santarosa.edu/administration/college-safety/district-police/general-information.shtml for more information.
+Review the SRJC Police webpage http://www.santarosa.edu/administration/college-safety/district-police/general-information.shtml for more information.

 Many classes can be taken for pass/no pass.
 If this option is available it will be indicated at the end of the course description in the Schedule of Classes.
 The option must be chosen within the first 30% of the course.
 A few classes are offered only on a Pass/No Pass basis.